Cohomological Twisting of 2-Linearization and Extended TQFT: Twisting and 2-Linearization

-\end{proposition} \begin{proof} As in the untwisted case, the main point here is Frobenius reciprocity, in this case for representations of algebras.
-The operation of pulling back a representation $\phi$ of $B$ $\mathbb{C}^{\theta_B}[B]$) is adjoint to the operation of pushing-forward a representation of $\mathbb{C}^{t^{\ast}\theta_B}[X]$.
+\end{proposition} \begin{proof} As in the untwisted case, this uses Frobenius reciprocity, in this case for representations of algebras.
+The operation of pulling back a representation $\phi$ of $\mathbb{C}^{\theta_B}[B]$) is adjoint to the operation of pushing-forward a representation of $\mathbb{C}^{t^{\ast}\theta_B}[X]$.

 As in the untwisted case, the $\FV^{U(1)}(X,\alpha,s,t)$ takes a $\theta_A$-twisted representation of $A$, and pulls back to $X$, then pushes forward to $B$.
 The difference is that we apply the map $M_{\alpha}$ between these steps.
 By Frobenius reciprocity, we have the intertwiner space: